 Common Name: Scammony

-Convolvulus scammonia is a Perennial up to 0.75 metres tall.
+Convolvulus scammonia is a perennial plant that can grow up to 0.75 metres tall.

 Europe - Mediterranean, to W. Asia.